Chart Color Schemes

 An assessment of population growth drivers in Windsor reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates, Windsor's population is estimated at around 7,651 as of Nov 2025.
-This reflects an increase of 378 people since the 2021 Census, which reported a population of 7,273.
-The change is inferred from AreaSearch's estimate of 7,592 residents following examination of ABS ERP data release in June 2024 and validation of additional 65 new addresses since the Census date.
-This level of population equates to a density ratio of 7,217 persons per square kilometer, placing the suburb among the top 10% nationally assessed by AreaSearch.
-Population growth was primarily driven by overseas migration contributing approximately 91.0%.
+The population of the Windsor (Vic.) statistical area (Lv2) is estimated to be around 7,617 as of November 2025.
+This reflects an increase of 344 people since the 2021 Census, which reported a population of 7,273 people in the area.
+The change is inferred from the resident population of 7,589 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 65 validated new addresses since the Census date.
+This level of population equates to a density ratio of 7,185 persons per square kilometer, placing the Windsor (Vic.)
+(SA2) in the top 10% of national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 91.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections adjusted employing weighted aggregation method for areas not covered.
-Future population trends project above median growth nationally, with the suburb expected to grow by 1,802 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population trends project an above median growth for statistical areas across the nation, with the Windsor (Vic.)
+(SA2) expected to grow by 1,805 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 29.3% over the 17 years.

 Frequently Asked Questions - Population